ros-controls/ros2_control/doc/publications/joss_paper.md

 Another lesson fellow roboticists learn early on is that writing controllers is a non-trivial task.
 People well-versed in control theory often write specific controllers for their specific problems, however, this approach does not scale well.
 Sharing slightly more general, configurable, and widely tested controllers benefits both the research and industrial communities, allowing them to focus on what is important to them.
-\comment{The more a controller is used, the quicker achieves maturity, helping robots be safe and reliable in harsh deployment environments or places where they need to interact with humans.}
+\comment{The more a controller is used, the quicker it achieves maturity, helping robots be safe and reliable in harsh environments or places where they need to interact with humans.}

 # Aim
 \label{sec:aim}